Model Authority: Professor Madison Douglas

 March 24, 2025

-Permafrost is a major actor in the slow-motion disaster movie that we are all trapped inside.
+Permafrost is a major actor in the slow-motion disaster movie of pollution, climate change, and environmental degradation.
 It contains vast amounts of carbon.
 As our planet warms permafrost thaws, releasing greenhouse gases that enter a feedback loop which accelerates climate change.
-How bad is that?
-Literally—quantify the danger so we can decide how to respond.
-We need to dig into the character of permafrost and learn its desires and habits and upbringing, understand what causes it to turn to the dark side.
-As the saying goes, keep your friends close and your enemies closer.
+How bad is this feedback?
+We still don’t know.
+We still need to understand the different character and history of permafrost that makes it vulnerable to rapid thaw and erosion.

-Geomorphology is the area within Earth Sciences that looks at what is happening at or near the Earth’s surface, how physical, chemical, and biological processes form the terrain around us.
-The landscape has stories to tell.
+Geomorphology is the area within Earth Sciences that studies what is happening at or near the Earth’s surface, seeking to understand how physical, chemical, and biological processes form the terrain around us.
+Each landscape has stories to tell.
 “Geomorphology is the point where geology meets the human timescale,” says Assistant Professor Madison Douglas.
-She joined the UC Berkeley Department of Earth & Planetary Sciences in 2024, fresh out of the oven of an MIT postdoc.
+She joined the UC Berkeley Department of Earth & Planetary Sciences in 2024, following an MIT postdoc.
 She has plans that will make the permafrost talk.

 On the first day of class Douglas likes to do an icebreaker: Picture your favorite natural landscape.
-Raised in New England, she will pick Walden Pond.
-Is that place really natural or does it have a human history?
+Raised in New England, she picks Walden Pond.
+Is Walden an undisturbed, natural landscape or does it have a human history?
 Most places that we post-industrial people encounter have already been reshaped by human activity.
-At Walden Pond it isn’t just the parking lot and gift shop and trail maintenance – concentrated human presence has altered the runoff and compacted the soils such that different flora and fauna thrive, and the depth and contours of the pond and the composition of the water has been altered from what the retreating glacier left at the end of the last ice age.
-The climate and the geology made the hole but in a very real sense it was human action that filled it in as we see it now.
+At Walden Pond it isn’t just the parking lot and walking trails – a history of logging coupled with warming temperatures have altered the vegetation, and the depth and contours of the pond and its water composition have been altered from what the retreating glacier left at the end of the last ice age.
+The climate and the geology made the hole but human actions have created the environment we experience today.

 Photo credit: Brittany Hosea-Small

-Wait a tick, though.
-The constants in those fluid equations come from observations of rivers (and such) that were usually far from pristine.
-Here in the USA a lot of the fieldwork that underlies the numbers in the textbooks happened in New England and here in the not-too-wild West, not surprisingly, since that’s where the researchers live.
-Viscosity calculations, for instance, depend on what Douglas calls “an empirical fudge” to determine how river flows move sediment downstream.
-Many of the watersheds where the pioneers of geology measured the current had been “engineered” before they arrived.
-Professor Douglas is noticing that those equations don’t work for the rivers in permafrost regions, where the human presence has been so light that the geological forces still rule.
-“My role is to come up with models” for the arctic that are accurate and useful at the medium scale for policymakers and the developers (and preservationists) that they oversee.
+Unfortunately, fully modeling water and sediment transport in rivers remains out-of-reach for even the most powerful computers, forcing us to rely on shorthand rules from observations of landscapes that are usually far from pristine.
+There is also a significant geographical bias, where the models and numbers in the textbooks match landscapes where researchers live.
+Professor Douglas is noticing that those equations don’t work for the rivers in permafrost regions, where the ground is frozen year-round, and the human presence has been so light that the geological forces still rule.
+“My role is to come up with models” for the Arctic that are accurate and useful for policymakers, stakeholders, tribes, and communities to make informed decisions about the lands that they oversee.
 She is helping develop the blossoming field of quantitative geology.
 “It’s a young field,” she says.
 “Plate tectonics is newer than quantum mechanics!”
 With basic questions still unanswered, geomorphology attracts investigators with broad curiosity who also have a sharp eye for careful data collection.

 Professor Douglas’s own curious eye was directed towards nature early on.
-Her parents were avid climbers and campers.
-When she told her PhD mom she wanted to be an academic or scientist and her mom warned that it would be a lot of time sitting at the bench, and a lot of ramen dinners, Douglas still thought “Sounds good to me.”
-Young Madison realized this wasn’t an either/or decision during a high school field trip to Maine.
-Geology equals physics and math and the outdoors!
-During a busy undergrad at MIT (fencing, flute, pubs, study abroad) she became enthralled with an EAPS professor who is one of our alumni, Taylor Perron (PhD ’06).
-He was her first tie to the academic family led by Bill Dietrich, the O.G. of Cal geomorphology.
-A field trip to Hawaii in 2016 removed any small doubts about her attraction: it was the science, not the lectern, that she wanted.
+Her parents were avid climbers and campers, as well as scientists and engineers.
+When she told her PhD mom she wanted to be a scientist and her mom replied that it would be a lot of research and ramen dinners, Douglas thought “Sounds good to me.”
+Young Madison realized studying science and spending time outdoors wasn’t an either/or decision during a high school field trip to Maine.
+Geology equals physics plus nature!
+During a busy undergrad at MIT (fencing, flute, study abroad) she became enthralled with geomorphology thanks to an EAPS professor who is one of our alumni, Taylor Perron (PhD ’06).
+He was her first tie to the academic family led by Bill Dietrich.
+Bill is the latest member of the legacy of geomorphology research at Cal, extending back to Luna Leopold, who wrote the textbook on rivers, and Hans Albert Einstein, who developed foundational sediment transport predictions.
+A year studying erosion on the Hawaiian Islands with the U.S. Geological Survey removed any small doubts about her desire to pursue geomorphology: it was the science, not the lectern, that she wanted.
 At Caltech for graduate school, she joined the lab of Michael Lamb (PhD ’08).
-He turned Douglas on to arctic rivers and sediment transport and was notably strong in mentoring students about the managerial aspects of a career in academia.
-As a new member of our faculty, Douglas is thrilled to carry on the transmission of geomorphological wisdom and institutional know-how to her own students as they carry permafrost study forward.
-Bill Dietrich continues to model a career where Prof. Douglas joins in his advice to “take science very seriously but don’t take yourself too seriously.”
+He turned Douglas on to arctic rivers and sediment transport and provided exceptional mentoring on the managerial aspects of a career in academia.
+As a new member of our faculty, Douglas is thrilled to carry on the transmission of geomorphological wisdom and institutional know-how to her own students as they push the science of permafrost landscapes forward.
+Bill Dietrich continues to model a career to “take science very seriously but don’t take yourself too seriously.”
 Another great part of joining the Berkeley faculty?
-Douglas’s eyes light up when she says, “On my first day here I met and gabbed with Walter Alvarez!”
-Almost like the padawan that meets her masters and takes her place by their side.
+Douglas’s eyes light up when she says, “On my first day here I had tea with Walter Alvarez!”